themachinethatgoesping/themachinethatgoesping/docs/source/first_steps/installation.rst

    :class: note

    While we are building pypi packages for Windows and Mac, support and performance is not guaranteed.
-   On windows and MacOS we currently do not support openMP and therefore no multithreading is avaliable.
+   On windows and MacOS we currently do not support openMP and therefore no multithreading is available.
    Furthermore we currently only create builds for MacOS with the new m-chips.
    If you are experienced with building python packages on windows and mac, please contact us to help us improve the situation.